alrapal/alrapal/README.md

 - 👋 Hi, I’m @alrapal AKA Alexandre Rancati-Palmer
-- 👀 I’m interested in music, video-games and culture as well as improving the world
+- 👀 I’m interested in music, culture as well as improving the world
-- 🌱 I’m currently learning system development, software analysis and design
+- 🌱 I’m currently learning Software Architecture and Web/Mobile devolpment
 - 📫 you can reach me via email: alexandrerancatipalmer@gmail.com
                    or via linkedIn : https://www.linkedin.com/in/alexandre-rancati-palmer/